 - Is my focus just on the dietary aspect of veganism or on all other aspects such as cruelty-free skincare products, clothing, etc.?

-- What are potential barriers that I can encounter? (i.e. am I in a household where my family are going to continue to eat meat and animal products… how can I set boundaries… )
+- What are the potential barriers I can encounter? (i.e. am I in a household where my family are going to continue to eat meat and animal products… how can I set boundaries… )

 - What is one step I can take today, in this very moment, to begin my vegan journey?